EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 outside edges off, that's all the big keys on the ergodox.
 _dvorak-row-1-left_, _dvorak-row-2-right_, the thumb cluster groups,
 and so forth.
-Then for the extra layers I created special groups like _mouse-buttons-left_, _mouse-buttons-right_, _vim-arrows_, etc.  These and the thumb keys tend to be layout independent.
-You'll want them in the same places all the time.
+Then for the extra layers I created special groups like _mouse-buttons-left_, _mouse-buttons-right_, _vi-arrows_, etc.  The edges and the thumb keys tend to be layout independent.
+You'll want these keys in the same places all the time.
-The same goes for the keys on each end of each row.
 _Tab, shift, caps-lock, ctrl-c, ctrl-v, toggle-to-layer_.

-Here's the rows for the dvorak layout.
+Here's my definitons for the rows for the dvorak layout.
 These definitions make it much easier when it comes time to make the _keymap.c_ file.
 We'll need to add the keys on each end of the ergodox, all the _big_ keys...
 And we can reuse the thumbs and bottom rows to create new base layers.
 But these take care of the basic dvorak layout.
 Keeping things nicely aligned is very important to make this readable.
 If you miss